 After escaping, she spent a few days on the run in an industrial area of South St. Paul.
 She quickly became a local social media favorite and one of our supporters reached out to let us know about this adorable girl on the loose.
 With the assistance of the local police department, we were able to safely rescue Buffy the same day we learned about her and bring her to the University of Minnesota for veterinary care.
 Buffy had to clear a virus before interacting with our residents and required some dental surgery – so her quarantine lasted longer than is typical for our residents.

 Ever since coming off quarantine, Buffy has been a sweet and happy-go-lucky member of the goat herd.
 She loves spending her days with Iggy and Kristen eating hay, grazing on pasture, taking naps in the sun, and playing.
-Like many of our rescues who escape slaughter, it took her a while to come around to humans.
+Like many of our rescues who escaped slaughter, it took her a while to come around to humans.
 But she now happily runs over to her caregivers for affection.
 Always with a smile on her face!